Print Email

 The Women & Medicine Commission’s Career Advising Program (CAP) is a longitudinal sponsorship initiative to help junior and mid-career women faculty successfully navigate academic advancement opportunities by connecting these members with senior “Career Sponsors” throughout SGIM (i.e., Associate or Full Professors).
 Sponsoring activities focus on CV preparation, targeted committee membership, and strategies for relationship-building for career advancement.

-In other words, “A coach talks to you, a mentor talks with you, and a sponsor talks about you.”
+"A coach speaks to you, a mentor converses with you, but a sponsor advocates for you."

 Important Dates